microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### GesturesInput.cs
 Input source for gestures information from the WSA APIs, which gives access to various system supported gestures.

-##### GamepadInput.cs
-GamepadInput class maps Xbox gamepad buttons to the GestureRecognizer.
-Gamepad button A press and release maps to tap gesture.
-Gamepad button A pressed longer maps to hold started, completed, canceled gesture.
-Gamepad button A pressed plus left joystick rotate maps to navigation gesture.

 ##### IInputSource.cs
 Interface for an input source.
 An input source is any input mechanism that can be used as the source of user interactions.

 ##### SpeechInputSource.cs
 Allows you to specify keywords and keyboard shortcuts in the Unity Inspector, instead of registering them explicitly in code.
 Keywords are handled by scripts that implement ISpeechHandler.cs.
 You can utilize keywords with the SpeechInputHandler component by assigning game objects and specifying a Unity Event trigger.

 **IMPORTANT**: Please make sure to add the Microphone capabilities in your app, in Unity under
 Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities